shsagir/play-area-sync/docs/migrate-uni-to-pro.md

 ## Review

 Once the first deployment is done, it's time to review your new App: are any of the configurations from the preparation are missing or wrong?
-Do you have been to loose or to strict with the contents in your git ignore file?
+Do you have been too loose or too strict with the contents in your git ignore file?
 And so on.
 It should basically work at this point, just not with your custom domains.

 ## Finish up: Migrate domains